David (2013 Hindi film): Plot

-Goa, 2010: 30-year-old David (Vikram) is an alcoholic fisherman living in the small fishing village of Betul in Goa.
-He falls in love with the deaf and mute Roma (Isha Sharvani) – the only hitch is that she is engaged to be married to his best friend Peter in 10 days.
+Goa, 2010: 30-year-old David is an alcoholic fisherman living in the small fishing village of Betul in Goa.
+He falls in love with the deaf and mute Roma – the only hitch is that she is engaged to be married to his best friend Peter in 10 days.
 When he finds out Peter does not really love her but is only marrying her for her wealthy father's boat which he will receive as dowry, David is coaxed by his friend, Frenny to stop the wedding.
 However, David comes to realise that his intentions might not be sincere as both his mother and the priest who tries to help him stop the wedding become involved in separate accidents and are hospitalised.
 On the day of the wedding, David plans to profess his love for Roma until Peter reveals that he actually sincerely loves her and was only lying that he was marrying her for the dowry out of fear he would be teased.
 David decides not to stop the wedding.

 Gradually, it is revealed that all three Davids are connected somehow in the turn of events.
 In 1999, the London David's son with Noor, Iqbal, comes to Mumbai to seek revenge for his father's murder from the two RAW agents.
 He kills one RAW agent who is retiring as a General.
 The police officer killed at Malati Tai's rally is actually the other RAW agent who Iqbal shoots down with intent.
 Witnessing the shooting makes the Mumbai David realise what he almost became had he succeeded in assassinating Malati.
 He then moves to Goa and becomes a priest.

 In 2010, he is the priest that marries off Peter to Roma.
 Realising that the Goa David would have spoken out against the wedding, he praises the Goa David for not doing so after the ceremony.